 You can sign up for thesis or dissertation credits whenever you like, as long as you can justifiably say that you are working on your thesis or dissertation during that semester.
 Often, students will sign up for these types of credits in a semester when they have an assistantship (which covers up to 9 credits) and are taking less than 9 credits of formal coursework.
 MS in Geography students need 4-6 credits of Geo 899 credits and PhD students need 24 credits (maximum allowed 36) of Geo 999.
-Overall try to use your thesis credits carefully, taking them into special consideration when mapping out your program.
+The department prefers that you not sign up for more than the maximum thesis credits, but if you need to for logistical or other acceptable reason, it is permitted.
+Overall try to use your thesis credits carefully taking them into special consideration when mapping out your program.